 Purpose and Goals of Collection Development

-The Franklin University Library, consisting of libraries on the main Franklin University campus and Franklin University’s Urbana branch campus, exists to support the University’s academic mission and is committed to acquiring the resources needed by the University’s students, faculty, and staff.
+The Franklin University Library exists to support the University’s academic mission and is committed to acquiring the resources needed by the University’s students, faculty, and staff.

 A primary goal of Franklin University Library's collection development efforts is to build a collection that supports the needs of the undergraduate, graduate and doctoral programs at the University.
 A secondary goal is to support the needs of the University’s students.